 Scar tissue may develop and pull the retina loose from the inner surface of the eye (retinal detachment).
 In severe cases, this can result in vision loss.

 In the past, the use of too much oxygen in treating premature babies caused vessels to grow abnormally.
 Better methods are now available for monitoring oxygen.
 As a result, the problem has become less common, especially in developed countries.
 However, there is still uncertainty about the right level of oxygen for premature babies at different ages.
 Researchers are studying other factors besides oxygen which appear to influence the risk of ROP.

 Today, the risk of developing ROP depends on the degree of prematurity.
-Generally, the smallest and sickest premature babies have the highest risk.
+Smaller babies with more medical problems are at higher risk.